hayhay33/950/labs/lab-3_1.md

 - [Link to MPX4115 Spec Sheet](https://drive.google.com/file/d/1HvO6ww0i4jqZtf4NJvgjcQmIwZw6AqbE/view?usp=sharing)

 <div class="primer-spec-callout info" markdown="1">
 Pay attention to the required supply voltage for each of these components to prevent accidental damage.
 You can find these values in the provided spec sheets for each individual component.
+In the case of the pressure sensor it is 5v.
 </div>

 Begin by skimming over the provided spec sheet and become familiar with the pin layout.
 Connect the sensor to the Arduino, based on the pin-out provided. **You only need to connect the Vin (or VCC), GND, and Vout pins.** Print the data to the Serial Monitor to ensure it is working, using `analogRead()` like before with the temperature sensors, add this to the code with the battery voltage and temperature sensors so that you now have four comma-separated values printed in one line.
 It may be "Voltage,Temp1,Temp2,Pressure" for example, all in one line.